Languages of the Democratic Republic of the Congo: French

 According to a 2021 survey, French was the most spoken language in the country: a total of 74% of Congolese (79% of men, and 68% of women) reported using French as a language of communication.

+Additionally, French has become a native language among the middle and upper class in cities like Kinshasa and Lubumbashi.
+French has been reported to be spoken natively by around 12% of the DRC, with just under 12 million speakers in large cities.

 Kikongo ya leta

 The constitution says Kikongo is one of the national languages, but in fact it is a Kikongo-based creole, Kituba (Kikongo ya Leta "Kikongo of the government", Leta being derived from French l'État "the State") that is used in the constitution and by the administration in the provinces of Bas-Congo (which is inhabited by the Bakongo), Kwango, and Kwilu.
 Kituba has become a vehicular language in many urban centres including Kikwit, Bandundu, Matadi, Boma and Muanda.

 Lingala

 Lingala is a language which gained its modern form in the colonial period, with the push of missionaries to standardize and teach a local lingua franca.
 It was originally spoken in the upper Congo river area but rapidly spread to the middle Congo area and eventually became the major Bantu language in Kinshasa.

 Lingala was made the official language of the army under Mobutu, but since the rebellions, the army has also used Swahili in the east.
 With the transition period and the consolidation of different armed groups into the Congolese Army, the linguistic policy has returned to its previous form and Lingala is again the official language of the Army.

-A 2021 survey found that Lingala was the second-most spoken language in the country, used by 59% of the population (62% of men and 56% of women).
+A 2021 survey found that Lingala was the second-most spoken language in the country, used by 59% of the population.